"All of them claim to be the best": Multi-perspective study of VPN users and VPN providers: Methods

 Our participants are not fully representative of the global users of VPNs.
 Our respondents skewed older, male, and more educated than the general U.S. population; this reflects the main user population for VPNs, especially in the U.S.~\cite{usage-stats}.
 Our collaboration with \redacted demonstrated to us that their user base, who formed a large part of our recruitment, are avid VPN users that express the need for recommendations and advice from experts.
 Though we study a more-educated and possibly more tech savvy user base, the issues that we identify in our results (\eg, inadequate understanding) lead us to believe that such problems may be \textit{even more prevalent} among the general U.S. population.
 Therefore, we argue that our results serve as an upper bound, and our recommendations will benefit the larger, more-general user base as well.

-We restricted participation only to people located in the U.S. While VPN users outside the U.S. have diverse and valuable perspectives, their use cases are also different.
+We restricted our analysis to only people located in the U.S. While VPN users outside the U.S. have diverse and valuable perspectives, their use cases are also different.
 Future studies could specifically explore the perspectives of users from countries where VPNs are commonly used to circumvent censorship or other access restrictions.

 We intentionally only include users of commercial VPNs, university VPNs (typically managed by the university or a third-party), and users of free, and non-commercial VPN services in this study.
 We do not include users of self-hosted VPN solutions or (managers and users of) workplace-specific VPNs.
 We leave it to future work to explore these specific subgroups of users, since they are typically more highly-skilled, and/or possess high levels of technical knowledge.